zix99/sshsysmon/readme.md

 all remote servers you are interested in monitoring.
 This is the easiest way to guarantee continued authentication to other hosts.

+### Setting up a ssh key pair

+On debian-based linux systems, setting up a key-pair to use with SSH is easy.
+I would recommend you make a new linux user to only do monitoring on each machine, but it isn't required.

+First, create a new SSH key if you don't already have one.
+Follow the prompts, but leave the password blank

+    ssh-keygen

+Now, install it on a user on another machine that you want to monitor

+    ssh-copy-id username@hostname

+Now you're all set up to use sshsysmon over SSH to the other host

 ### Running

 The service is (currently) meant to be used in a cron job.